daizutabi/mkapi/docs/usage/inherit.md

 ## Inheritance from Signature

-Using `strict` filter, MkApi also adds parameters and attributes without description using its signature.
+Using `strict` filter, MkAPI also adds parameters and attributes without description using its signature.
 Description is still empty but type is inspected.

 ~~~markdown
 ![mkapi](inherit.Item|strict)